bartolini/Virgo-framework/README.txt

 - integrated with smarty template engine
 - advanced but easy routing features and URL mapper/builder/rewrite
 - multiple databases support by PDO
-- very simple and light weight ORM-like model (however not mandatory for your convenience)
 - multiple config files support
 - bootstrap for bootstrapping your apps, extra settings and whatever you need - no more garbage in your index.php file
 - very easy to use session handling
 - very easy to use php-to-javascript variables passing
-- class autoloading with as many autoloaders as you need (very easily can be integrated with Zend and PEAR classes)
+- class autoloading with as many autoloaders as you need
 - support for scripts and cronjobs so it's very easy to use models and logic already developed for your web environment
 - modular architecture allows you to save time and build reusable blocks on your website
 - SEO friendly